ailab-bio/GraphINVENT2/tutorials/2_using_a_new_dataset.md

 See [3_visualizing_molecules](./3_visualizing_molecules.md) for examples on how to draw grids of molecules.

 ### A note about hyperparameters
-If you've reached this part of the tutorial, you now have a good idea of how to train GraphINVENT models on custom datasets.
+If you've reached this part of the tutorial, you now have a good idea of how to train GraphINVENT2 models on custom datasets.
 Nonetheless, as hinted above, some hyperparameters are highly dependent on the dataset used, and you may have to do some hyperparameter tuning to obtain the best performance using your specific dataset.
 In particular, parameters related to the learning rate decay are sensitive to the dataset, so a bit of experimentation here is recommended when using a new dataset as these parameters can make a difference between an "okay" model and a well-trained model.
 These parameters are:

 * *init_lr*
 * *min_rel_lr*